 The Class A CDL Training program is by far our most popular option.
-This is offered in 3 week and 4 week time frames, scheduled on a Monday.
+This program is 4 weeks long, with class times from 7:00am to 3:30pm, Monday through Friday.

 Students will learn everything needed to obtain a Class A permit.
 This includes: General Knowledge, Air Brake, Combination Vehicle, Doubles & Triples, Tanker, Hazmat.
 Keep in mind, not all of this is required to obtain a permit.
 If you want the bare minimum, you'll need General Knowledge, Air Brake and Combination Vehicle.
 The more endorsements one has, the more valuable they are in the industry.
 If a student already has their permit, the information taught during the first week will be reiterated to insure understanding of the knowledge provided.
 If a student does not have their permit, it's completely fine, you'll learn all of that in your first week.
 This will include the following endorsements: Doubles & Triples, Tanker, Hazmat.

 Students will begin working on pre-trip inspection and backing maneuvers.
 It is absolutely not recommended that students watch pre-trip videos online, as they're usually outdated and/or wrong.
 Backing is probably one of the most important things a student can learn in truck driving school, as this is something you'll likely be doing on a daily basis.
 These maneuvers consist of the following: Straight Line, Offset Back, Parallel Park, 90-Degree Alley Dock.
 After working on backing for a bit, students will be introduced to road driving.